To have predictable and consistent burn bans, Cowlitz, Clark, and

 Skamania counties jointly implement a policy to ban outdoor burning

 from July 15 through Sept.
 30 each year.
-Please see news release for more information.

 are not allowed in Washington State.